 SECTION 1.
 Each applicant for membership in the Society shall submit with his application an initiation fee in an amount to be determined from time to time by the Board of Directors and which has been ratified by a majority of the members present at a regular or special business meeting.

 SECTION 4.
-The dues of the members of the Society shall be in an amount and for a particular period as established from time to time by the Board of Directors and which have been ratified by a majority of the members present at a regular or special business meeting.
+The dues of the members of the Society shall be in an amount and for a particular period as established from time to time by the Board of Directors and which have been ratified by a majority of the members present at a regular or special meeting.

 SECTION 5.
-Following compliance with the foregoing Sections of this Article, an applicant for Associate Membership may be inducted by proxy, an Officer or Director standing in his place and stead.
+Following compliance with the foregoing sections of this Article, an applicant for Associate Membership may be inducted by proxy, an Officer or Director standing in his place and stead.

 MEETINGS, QUORUM, FISCAL YEAR

 SECTION 1.
 The annual business meeting of the Society shall be held on the third Wednesday of the first month of the fiscal year.
-The fiscal year shall be from January 1st to December 31st inclusive.
+The fiscal year shall be from January 1 to December 31 inclusive.

 SECTION 2.
-Regular meetings of the Society for business, social, educational and informative purposes shall be held on the third Wednesday of each month at such time and place as may be designated by the Board of Directors.
+Regular meetings of the Society for business, social, educational, and informative purposes shall be held on the third Wednesday of each month at such time and place as may be designated by the Board of Directors.

 SECTION 4.
 Ten percent of the active membership shall constitute a quorum for the transaction of business at a regular or special meeting of the Society.

 SECTION 5.
-Robert's Rules of Order shall govern the proceedings of all meetings of the Society and of the Board of Directors except where otherwise provided in the Constitution or By-Laws of this Society.
+Robert's Rules of Order shall govern the proceedings of all meetings of the Society and of the Board of Directors except where otherwise provided in the Constitution or By-Laws of this Society,